bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Apache Kafka <https://kafka.apache.org/>`_.

-- System saves the outcoming data to Elasticsearch, JDBC-compatible or RESTful external storages.
+- The system saves the outcoming data to Elasticsearch, JDBC-compatible or RESTful external storages.

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
-All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations are stored here.
+All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations, are stored here.

 SJ-Platform's backend is written in Scala.
 The UI is based on Angular 4.0.
 REST API is written in Akka HTTP.